k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-GCEPersistentDisk represents a GCE Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
+gcePersistentDisk represents a GCE Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk

 <table>
     <thead>